By Teacher Marilou Perez of Baguio Study Center

 Mrs. Villanueva adds that it became a real challenge when their kids reached high school and got burned out due to an overload of academic activities.
 This is why they encouraged their children to participate in other club activities, as these will help them unwind from academic studies.

 The four Villanueva siblings have not only been busy academically, they have also been involved in varied extra-curricular and co-curricular activities.
-Jomari is a member of the university’s dance varsity team that allows him to participate in competitions and varied school and community-related programs and actively involved in Dulaang Roc, a Filipino theater organization.
+Jomari is a member of the university’s dance varsity team which allows him to participate in competitions and varied school and community-related programs and is actively involved in Dulaang Roc, a Filipino theater organization.
 While still in college, he also is a Marketing Executive of Blu Coffee Distributorship (coffee machines and gourmet syrups from Italy), as well as Marketing Executive of the Panville Unique Distributorship (baking ingredients and Italian ovens).

 Anthony has done part-time DJ gigs, and has recently concluded his internship with Grab Philippines taxis in their Marketing program.
-He serves as the Head of the Ateneo Residents Association Board, the Environmental and Sustainability and the Bazaar Concessionaires.
+He serves as the Head of the Ateneo Residents Association Board, the Environmental and Sustainability, and the Bazaar Concessionaires.
 He is the Fundraising Officer of the Ateneo Management Association.
-Juanmig heads the Accounting of the Fair Committee, and secretary of his class.
+Juanmig heads the Accounting of the Fair Committee and is secretary of his class.
 Shy Bianca is more into sports and actively involved in the school’s volleyball team, and continues to dance as she intends to join the same university dance varsity team as her older brother.

 The Villanueva family life has benefitted as well.
 Interacting with their children as they followed up on them and providing them with the proper guidance as they went through their Kumon program has greatly helped in opening up the lines of communication within the family.
 With increasing self-confidence, the children are able to express themselves better and connect with their parents on a more mature level.